8 Ways to Label your Quilts – and why you should!

 8 ways to label your quilts

-Just like a painter or a photographer will sign their work, a quilter should absolutely “sign” their work as well.
-It is a work of art after all! (don’t scoff – even if you don’t consider yourself an ‘artist’ there are plenty of other reasons to label your quilts – read on!)
+Just like a painter or a photographer will sign their work, a quilter should absolutely “sign” their work, too.
+It is a work of art, after all!
+(Don’t scoff – even if you don’t consider yourself an ‘artist,’ there are plenty of other reasons to label your quilts – read on!)

 A label gives your handmade quilts that extra personal touch.